 First, you need to know what is required in order to run a vehicle.

 You must understand that an EMP will damage any and all "solid state" devices.
 Transistors, diodes, integrated circuits.
 These parts are in all electronic devices.
-These devices were rarely used in vehicles until around 1963 because most were susceptible to surges, spikes, and heat.
+These devices were rarely used in vehicles until around 1963 because most were just being developed and fragile and susceptible to surges, spikes, and heat.
 More modern devices were improved upon and can withstand spikes and heat but only to an extent.

 Pre 1963 vehicles had just a minimum of electrical requirements.
 The ignition system was simply the spark coil, points and condenser.
 The charging system is nothing more than a DC generator and relay type regulator charging a lead acid battery.
 Output current was about 20 amps or so.
 Accessories were simple headlights, turn signals and brake lights.
 The wipers and heater/defrost fan rounded out the other loads.
 The radio, horn, and cigarette lighter were not a major requirement since they were used intermittently or drew little current..

-Late model vehicles have many other electronics that are vulnerable such as electronic ignition, alternator, computer emission systems, electric windows, turn signals, lighting, environmental control, etc.
+Late model vehicles have many other electronics that are vulnerable such as electronic ignition, alternator, computer emission systems, electric windows, turn signals, lighting, environmental control, and a multitude of sensors, etc. Many of these items were integrated into just a few computer modules all which won't withstand an EMP attack.

 It is almost impossible to harden a late model vehicle.
 There's way too much electronics involved in just the ignition system, engine throttle control, transmission, steering and braking, let alone all the fancy comfort features.

 Many older vehicles before 1980 had just an alternator, solid state regulator and solid state ignition system.
 No other computers or OBD modules to go bad.
-It is possible to replace the alternator with a generator and relay regulator, and convert the ignition module to a points and condenser system but a competent auto mechanic is a must.
+It is possible to replace the alternator with a generator and relay regulator, and convert the ignition module to a points and condenser system but a competent auto mechanic would have to be convinced to take on such a task.
 Another way would be to keep a spare alternator/regulator and ignition module in a hardened container and replace them after an EMP hit.
-(The problem would be an after EMP that would detonate sometime afterwards, after you have replaced the defective components.)
+(The problem would be a second EMP that would detonate sometime afterwards, after you have replaced the defective components.)
 Some ignition modules are integrated in the distributor itself.
 Others are a module mounted on the wheel well or firewall in the engine compartment.

 Generator: The older the vehicle, the easier it is to retrofit.
 However generators are getting scarce since the core value of the copper and steel make it a valuable commodity.
-Junk yards scrap them first.
+Junk yards scrap them first and they will be hard to find.
 Most times you will have to find an appropriate pulley to attach to the generator since they normally don't come with the generator.
-Also a special mounting bracket may need to be fabricated and retrofitted in place of the alternator.
+Also a special mounting bracket may need to be fabricated and retrofitted in place of the alternator and hopefully it will fit in a given space.
 The generator shown here is a Delco Remy #1102980 which was popular in many GM vehicles from the 50's and into the 60's.
-Generators will eventually require brush replacement since they handle the 20 amp current.
+Generators will periodically require brush replacement since they handle the 20 amp current.
 Keeping spare brushes and bearings is a smart idea.

 Of course you will need a mechanical relay type regulator to make the generator function and a competent mechanic with electrical skills.
-Obtaining an old Motor's Manual for the year of your vehicle will help in maintaining your vehicle.
+Obtaining and studying an old Motor's Manual for the year of your vehicle will help in maintaining and troubleshooting your vehicle.

 The reason why an alternator is not reliable during and EMP is that there are 6 diodes to convert the AC generated, to DC.
 Also the regulator is all solid state.
-An EMP will short the diodes and cause the battery power to backfeed into the field coil and burn the wires and eventually discharge the battery.
+An EMP will short the diodes and cause the battery power to backfeed into the field coil and burn the wires and eventually discharge the battery within a few minutes.
 The regulator will become useless and beyond repair too.

 Ignition: A simple conventional ignition includes a set of points and condenser under the distributor cap and an ignition coil.
 The sparkplug wires run from the distributor cap to each sparkplug.